 • No loose hair – hair must be securely tied back if long

-• Safety glasses (you can find these at any hardware store – I do have a couple of
+• Safety glasses (you can find these at any hardware store – I do have a couple of spares on hand)

 Please watch Roger Smith’s 5 part series on Engine Turning: